PANXiao1994/PANXiao1994.github.io/content/posts/chatgpt-prompting-evolution.md

 ## 1. Prompting: The Latest Paradigm in NLP

-Prompting, also known as in-context learning, refers to the “pre-trained-Prompt” paradigm in NLP, which is also a parameter-efficient (parameter-efficient) learning method.
-However, limiting the understanding of Prompting solely as a parameter-efficient learning approach is a narrow view.
+Prompting, also known as in-context learning in NLP, which is also a parameter-efficient learning method.
+However, limiting the understanding of prompting solely as a parameter-efficient learning approach is a narrow view.
 To truly grasp the essence of Prompting, it’s best to approach it from a higher perspective.

 Let me begin by stating this: